Sustainability

 Go directly to:

 ICC has written to European Commission Director-General for Taxation and Customs Union to call attention to the severe compliance challenges faced by companies during the first reporting period of the transitional phase of the Carbon Border Adjustment Mechanism (CBAM).
-While expressive full support for EU’s ambitious efforts to accelerate climate action globally ICC Secretary General John W.H.
+While expressing full support for EU’s ambitious efforts to accelerate climate action globally ICC Secretary General John W.H.
 Denton AO underscores the imperative to ensure that the CBAM does not create unnecessary barriers to global commerce that in turn risk stoking trade frictions and undermining cooperative action to secure a net-zero future.

 The full text of the letter can be found below or is downloadable from the link above.